Boris Kowerda: Assassination of Voykov

 On June 15, 1927, a session of the Extraordinary Court was held in Warsaw.
 The chairman of the court was I. Humiński, with the participation of prosecutor K. Rudnicki, and the lawyers were Paweł Andrejew, Marian Niedzielski, Franciszek Paschalski, and Mieczysław Etzinger.
 The meeting opened at 10:45.
 From the morning the courthouse was surrounded by a crowd, which was barely restrained by the police.
 Several women came with bouquets of flowers for Kowerda, among them the wife of the famous Russian writer Mikhail Artsybashev.
 The courtroom was overcrowded: representatives of the administration, the court, the prosecutor's office and the police were present on the Polish side.
 The White Russian emigration was represented by small groups led by the head of the Russian Committee in Warsaw.
 Also present were several Bolsheviks from the USSR mission.
 Among the witnesses was the Bolshevik Grigorowicz, who was present at the assassination.
 There were 120 members of the press, including the communist Pravda and Izvestia, who stayed away from other journalists.
 Representatives of Belarusian public organizations and the Belarusian press were also in the hall, but neither Polish nor Russian newspapers "noticed" their presence in their publications.

 By the end of June 1927, the verdict was known.
 Despite the fact that Kowerda was defended by some of the best lawyers in Poland, the court sentenced Kowerda to life imprisonment, largely due to external pressure from the Soviet Union, which believed Kowerda did not act alone, but was serving as an agent for a clandestine White opposition organization, but Kowerda and his lawyers were successful in petitioning President of the Republic Ignacy Mościcki to commute his sentence to 15 years.
-The incident further damaged Soviet-Polish relations, already soured by the Polish-Soviet War of 1921.
+The incident further damaged Soviet-Polish relations, already soured by the Polish–Soviet War of 1920–1921.
 The Soviets broke off negotiations about a non-aggression pact, accusing the Poles of supporting the anti-Soviet White resistance.
 They would be resumed in 1931.
-Kowerda was later amnestied and released after ten years on June 15, 1937.
+Kowerda was later amnestied and released from prison on June 15, 1937, after serving 10 years.